 In short, knew I had to find a better way to keep up with the demands of the industry.

 I looked at what people around me were doing better.
 I asked myself questions like:

 How can some people always seem to have the answers, or even ask the right questions?

 Why did I feel like I’d done 1 year 10 times rather than 10 years?

 How can I expect to move quickly enough to get the job done?

 How can I add strings to my bow other than just coding?

-It won’t just be theory though, I’ll publish how I put these thoughts into practice with concrete examples and my study plans.
+It won’t just be theory though, where I can I’ll publish how I put these thoughts into practice.
+Whether that’s with concrete examples and my study plans, is up to you – please let me know what you’d like.
 I’ll be starting with studying for my AWS Developer Associate exam, hopefully people will get use out of that.